• Get Started

 Atlantex Power - Luminous Green 3636 months16.9¢ / kWh

-These live rates for ONCOR ELECTRIC DELIVERY COMPANY service area were updated on October 7, 2025 at 2:24 pm CST.
+These live rates for ONCOR ELECTRIC DELIVERY COMPANY service area were updated on December 18, 2025 at 5:10 pm CST.
 Pricing shown is based on an exact usage of 1000 kWh.

-Fall 2025 Energy Tips for Texans
+Winter 2025 Energy Tips for Texans

 Use Live Link™ to base your comparisons on real usage, not estimates.
 Your actual consumption pattern across twelve months shows you what you’ll really pay—not what providers advertise at convenient benchmarks.

 Don’t get stuck on a variable plan.
 Simple fixed rates usually win.
 Bill credit plans, free nights, and seasonal discounts often end up costing more overall when you calculate the total annual cost.
-October’s competitive market means you can find solid, straightforward rates without gimmicks.
+December’s competitive market means you can find solid, straightforward rates without gimmicks.

 Texas Electricity Rates Chart